-The Company has established an Anti-Corruption & Bribery Committee.
-This committee consists of Justin Hondris as Chairman, Jeremy Brest, Jay Cheatham and Phillip Gobe.
+The Company has established an Anti-Corruption & Bribery Committee which consists of Allegra Hosford Scheirer as Chair and Jay Cheatham and Max Easley as members.
 The purpose of the Anti-Corruption & Bribery Committee is to ensure the Company's compliance with the Bribery Act 2010.